 Automated feed creation I currently add news to my RSS feed completely manually, meaning that I copy the text from my HTML update announcements and paste them into the RSS file.
 I often have to rephrase it too, because RSS doesn't allow inline links.
+And I have to escape certain characters.
 Automating this whole procedure would save me a lot of work.
 With the update information entered into an online form, a PHP script could create the feed and an HTML fragment to be included via SSI in one step.

 It seems that what I have in mind has never been done